menu

 By monitoring your network closely for these signs of ARP spoofing, you can detect attacks early and take action to prevent further compromise.

-Port security allows you to limit which MAC addresses are allowed to access a switch port.
+Port security allows you to limit which MAC addresses can access a switch port.
 When a switch port's port security feature is enabled, it will block access to that port for any MAC address other than the allowed one.
 This can prevent an attacker from using ARP spoofing to redirect traffic from a victim's host to the attacker's host.

 With static DHCP, IP addresses are assigned to devices by MAC address.
 The DHCP server will always provide the same IP address to a device based on its MAC address.
 This makes ARP spoofing ineffective since the attacker cannot manipulate IP-to-MAC address mappings.
 The downside is the lack of scalability and flexibility.